-When you are out to buy a used car, your first concern is to know the vehicle’s background because it provides you information on its service history, mileage, how and where it was driven, and so on.
+When purchasing a used car, your first concern is to know the vehicle’s background because it provides you with information on its service history, mileage, how and where it was driven, and so on.
 Although the seller should give you all the information, sometimes they withhold specific facts.
 One such factor is the detail of previous car owners.

-Searching for car previous owners is generally a straightforward task.
+Searching for a car’s previous owners is generally a straightforward task.
 Inspect the vehicle registration document (V5C) or get a vehicle check report.

 Does a V5 show all previous owners?

-What is the reason to check the car previous owners from the logbook?
+What is the reason to check the car’s previous owners from the logbook?
 The previous owner’s count doesn’t include the current owner.
-For instance, if you see three previous owners in the logbook, it means the fourth owner is the current owner, and you’ll be the fifth.
+For instance, if you see three previous car owners in the logbook, it means the fourth owner is the current owner, and you’ll be the fifth.

-Although it’s proof to trace the car previous owner details, but not sure the logbook is genuine.
-The common scam in the used car market is keeping the older copy of the V5, so do confirm the logbook is the most recent one.
+Although it’s proof to trace the car’s previous owner details, I’m not sure the logbook is genuine.
+The typical scam in the used car market is keeping the older copy of the V5, so do confirm the log is the most recent one.
 You need to check if the V5C logbook is genuine.

 Various online services allow you to check the number of previous vehicle owners by entering either car’s registration number or VIN.
-The details from the car reg check only provide basic information about a vehicle, such as date of registration, vehicle engine size, or tax details, and nothing regarding car previous owners details.
+The details from the car reg check only provide basic information about a vehicle, such as date of registration, vehicle engine size, or tax details, and nothing regarding the car’s previous owner’s details.

 Therefore, it is wise to get a premium vehicle check report from a reliable service like Car Analytics® because they directly get vehicle information from DVLA.
 However, the premium report includes information about the,